Bhaktispace/CustomerEngagementIntelligencePipeline/README.md

 # CustomerEngagementIntelligencePipeline

+## TL;DR
+Built a PySpark-based customer engagement pipeline that sessionizes web events, performs RFM-style feature engineering, and produces an analytics-ready customer dataset powering a multi-page Power BI dashboard for retention and churn analysis.

 ## Business Problem
-Marketing and retention team need ways to identify:
+Marketing and retention team need a scalable, repeatable way to identify:
 * High value customers to retain and reward
 * Customers losing engagement and at risk of churn